Kogonada

 Park Joong Eun (Korean: 박중은), known professionally as Kogonada, is an American filmmaker.
-After first gaining recognition for his video essays that analyze the content, form, and structure of various films and television series, he has become best known for writing and directing the feature films Columbus (2017) and After Yang (2021).
+After first gaining recognition for his video essays that analyze the content, form, and structure of various films and television series, he has become best known for writing and directing the feature films Columbus (2017), After Yang (2021), and A Big Bold Beautiful Journey (2025).
 His accolades include a Sundance Film Festival Best Film award as well as nominations for the Cannes Film Festival and the British Academy Film Awards.

 Early life, family and education

 Kogonada was born in Seoul.
-He emigrated from South Korea as a child and was raised in Indiana and Chicago.
+He immigrated from South Korea as a child and was raised in Indiana and Chicago.